Laravel-Lang/lang/README.md

 * in version 6.1, we propose a new file by language: `validation-inline.php` ( see #1268 )
 * in version 7, we propose new directory names to follow ISO-15897 ( see #1269 )
+* in version 8, we propose new directory names to follow Php Intl ( see #1453 )

 ## Install